Laura Taylor

 Overview

-Dr. Taylor is Chair of the School of Economics at Georgia Tech.
-Her research focuses on policy evaluation and the valuation of natural resources and the environment.
-Recent applications include improving benefits estimation for policies designed to reduce human mortality; examining household responses to water conservation policies; evaluating the benefits of hazardous waste site cleanup for neighboring communities, and evaluating the impact of offshore wind energy on coastal tourism.
+Dr. Taylor is Chair of the School of Economics and Interim Director of the Energy Policy and Innovation Center at Georgia Tech.
+Her recent research interests focus on the intersection of energy, environmental exposures and health.
+She has extensive experience in policy evaluation and the valuation of natural resources and the environment.
+Recent research applications include evaluating the impact of offshore wind energy in the U.S., identifying the impacts of air pollution exposures on health outcomes, improving benefits estimation for policies designed to reduce human mortality, examining household responses to water conservation policies, and evaluating the benefits of hazardous waste site cleanup.
 Her research has received funding from a variety of sources including the US EPA, USDA, US Department of Interior and the National Science Foundation.
 She is a Fellow of the Association of Environmental and Resource Economists and has held numerous advisory board positions.
-Prior to joining the faculty at Georgia Tech in 2018, Dr. Taylor was Director of the Center for Environmental and Resource Economic Policy at North Carolina State University (2007-2018), and Associate Director of the Environmental Policy Program at Georgia State University (2001-2015).
+Prior to joining the faculty at Georgia Tech in 2018, Dr. Taylor was Director of the Center for Environmental and Resource Economic Policy at North Carolina State University.

 - Ph.D., North Carolina State University